-Often controversial singer Sinead O'Connor is back with a new album, I'm Not Bossy, I'm the Boss, due Aug.
+Often controversial singer Sinéad O'Connor is back with a new album, I'm Not Bossy, I'm the Boss, due Aug.
 12 from Nettwerk Records.
 O'Connor has already blown minds with the glam girl cover photo for the album, released a few weeks ago.
-When we recently chatted with her, she also revealed that she has plans for a Miley Cyrus-mocking video to draw attention to her 10th album, a collection of guitar-driven love songs, which is her best work in years.
+When we recently chatted with her, she revealed that the new look was engineered solely to drive attention to her new material.

 O'Connor admitted that she knew the photos of her wearing a wig and a tight dress would get attention.
 "I was aware if I were to produce a couple of photo wherein I had hair, everybody would run them and would have to mention the album title," she explains.
 "They weren't done originally for the album cover.
 They were supposed to be fun publicity shots that would get some publicity and someone would mention the name of the record, and it f--king worked."